AdoptOpenJDK/mjprof/README.md

 * _**stack**_           - The actual stack trace

 You can also get the actual list of properties bu using the list monad.
-`jstack -l pid | ./mjs.sh list`
+`jstack -l pid | ./mjprof.sh list`

 Examples
 =============
 jstack Original output:
 `jstack -l 38515 > mystack.txt`
 Keep only thread which their names contain ISCREAM:
-`jstack -l 38515  | ./mjs.sh contains/name,ISCREAM/`
+`jstack -l 38515  | ./mjprof.sh contains/name,ISCREAM/`
 Sort them by state
-`cat mystack.txt  | ./mjs.sh contains/name,ISCREAM/.sort/state/`
+`cat mystack.txt  | ./mjprof.sh contains/name,ISCREAM/.sort/state/`
 Eliminate the Locked Ownable Synchronizers Section
-`jstack -l 38515  | ./mjs.sh contains/name,ISCREAM/.sort/state/.eliminate/los/`
+`jstack -l 38515  | ./mjprof.sh contains/name,ISCREAM/.sort/state/.eliminate/los/`
 Shorten stack traces to include only 10 last stack frames
-`jstack -l 38515  | ./mjs.sh contains/name,ISCREAM/.sort/state/.eliminate/los/.keeptop/10/`
+`jstack -l 38515  | ./mjprof.sh contains/name,ISCREAM/.sort/state/.eliminate/los/.keeptop/10/`
 Count threads
-`jstack -l 38515  | ./mjs.sh contains/name,ISCREAM/.sort/state/.eliminate/los/.keeptop/10/.count`
+`jstack -l 38515  | ./mjprof.sh contains/name,ISCREAM/.sort/state/.eliminate/los/.keeptop/10/.count`

-Build mjstack
+Building MJProf
 =============
-Build mjstack with the following command line:
+MJProf uses maven for compilation to build MJProf use the following command line:
-`mvn clean package`
+`mvn clean install assembly:assembly`
 This will create a zip file in `target/dist/mjstack1.0-bin.zip` which contains everything you need.

- an object which represents attributes of thread including  call stack priority native thread id etc///

-Write a plugin
+Writing a plugin
 ===============

+MJProf monadic capabilities can be extended with plugins. if you feel something is missing you can write your own plugin.
+A plugin is a java class which is annotated with the annotation Plugin `import com.performizeit.mjstack.api.Plugin;
+@Plugin(name="group", paramTypes={String.class},description="group by an attribute")`

 Write a Mapper:
 - Implement JStackMapper interface that includes: